robole/markdown-reference/markdown.md

 ### It's widely used

+It's become widely used for formatting messages on popular apps such as: Facebook, Whatsapp, and Slack.

-It's become widely used in comment sections and for formatting messages on popular websites and apps such as: Reddit, Stack Overflow, OpenStreetMap, Github, Facebook, Whatsapp, and Slack.
+It's become widely used in forums, wikis, and comment sections on popular websites such as: Reddit, Stack Overflow, OpenStreetMap, Github, and Wikipedia.

 It is used for building websites and blogs in tools like: Jekyll, Hugo, Github Pages, Squarespace, and others.